lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/launch_openfpga_shell.rst

   Launch OpenFPGA in script mode where users write commands in scripts and FPGA will execute them

+.. option::	--batch_execution or -batch

+  Execute OpenFPGA script in batch mode.
+This option is only valid for script mode.

+  - If in batch mode, OpenFPGA will abort immediately when fatal errors occurred.
+  - If not in batch mode, OpenFPGA will enter interactive mode when fatal errors occurred.

 .. option::	--help or -h

   Show the help desk